SimonLuder/Conditional_Generation_of_Holographic_Pollen_Images_with_Deep_Learning/README.md

 ## Docker
-To run code inside the dockerfile
+To run code inside the dockerfile the follofing steps need to be excecuted.

-Build the holo_images docker image from Dockerfile:
+1. Build the holo_images docker image from Dockerfile:
 ``` sh
 docker build -f Dockerfile.slurm -t holo_images .
 ```

-Start the holo_images container in bash
+2. Start the holo_images container in bash
 ``` sh
 docker run -it --rm -v .:/app/ --gpus all holo_images bash
 ```

-Transform the docker image to .tar file for training on slurm
+3. Transform the docker image to .tar file for training on slurm
 ``` sh
 docker save holo_images > holo_images.tar
 ```

 ------------